zheref/ArticApp/README.md

 - Added unit tests for services.

 ## Upcoming tasks
-[ ] Add proper unit tests for interactors
-[ ] Add some integration tests
+* Add some integration tests
-[ ] Add snapshot tests
+* Add snapshot tests
-[ ] Enable main carousel on main screen for displaying favorites
+* Enable main carousel on main screen for displaying favorites
-[ ] Allowing to download images to FS to provide availability while offline
+* Allowing to download images to FS to provide availability while offline
-[ ] Enable users to see the piece of art in full screen
+* Enable users to see the piece of art in full screen